 Humans were created perfectly in the image of God (Genesis 1:16,27).
 And their bodies should be the temple of the Holy Spirit (1 Corinthians 16:6; 41:45,47).
 Therefore, Paul warns, “If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are” (1 Corinthians 3:17-19).

-People that suffer from self mutilation should seek the Lord through a daily relationship.
+People that suffer from self mutilation should seek the Lord through a daily relationship by reading the Scriptures and prayer.
 For He is the Great Physician of the soul and is touched by every pain that tears their hearts.
 He promises to heal their suffering and grant them His joy (Isaiah 53:4,5).
 David the prophet testified to what God has done in his life saying, “He heals the broken in heart, and binds up their wounds” (Psalm 147:3).

 In His service,